-ATTENTION WATERFOWL HUNTERS: Normal operating procedures have resumed.
-Phase 2 of the restoration project east of Elkins Ln. is partially completed.
-There will be approximately 300 acres of shallow water ponds flooded for the waterfowl opener.
-The new deep water ponds (new map available) that were excavated during the restoration project vary in size from less than 1 acre to several acres.
+ATTENTION WATERFOWL HUNTERS: Phase 2 of the restoration project east of Elkins Ln. is completed.
+Also, in cooperative efforts with Ducks Unlimited and California Waterfowl Association, approximately 185 acres of wetlands has been re-leveled and 100 acres has been re-contoured with swales and islands.
+These projects have increase the total managed wetland acreage by 30% and provides additional hunting opportunities.
+The new deep water ponds (map available) that were excavated during the restoration project vary in size from less than 1 acre to several acres.
 Early in the waterfowl season these new ponds are dependent on ground water and surface flows to fill.
 Not all of them are completely full at this time.
 When completely full, they will average in depth from 4-7 feet and the side slopes entering the ponds may be steep in some areas.
 The use of a retrieving dog is highly recommended.
 Elkins Ln is closed at this time.
 Due to changing water conditions, please contact the wildlife area at 530-294-5824 for current conditions.

-In addition to the wetland restoration project, a new pipeline has been installed on the north side west of Elkins Ln. and new well is almost completed to provide additional water for early fall flood up.
-In 2014, several existing shallow water ponds will be restored increasing the wetland acreage, provide more food for waterfowl and increase waterfowl hunting opportunities.
+In addition to the wetland restoration project, a new pipeline has been installed on the north side west of Elkins Ln. and new well has been completed to provide additional water for early fall flood up.

 Thank you for your patience during this important project.
 For further information, please contact the Ash Creek Wildlife Area at 530-294-5824 or Jim Chakarun at 530-527-8917.